Free vs Paid ATS Resume Checkers: What Actually Helps in 2025

 Where Paid Checkers Add Value (and Where They Don’t)

-At WisGrowth, start with the free Resume Scanner, then unlock the ATS Compatibility Test if you want deeper, recruiter-grade analysis.
+At WisGrowth, start with the free Resume Scanner for hygiene.
+If you’ve fixed the basics and still see silence, unlock the ATS Compatibility Test for deeper, recruiter-grade diagnostics.

 • ❌ “Handled customer issues.” → ✅ “Resolved 120+ tickets/mo; cut first-response time 28%.”